-Spot UV - also known as Gloss UV - is a high gloss finish applied to specific areas of a print product.
-The result is creates captivating contrast, making it the perfect choice for premium business cards and luxury catalogs.
+Spot UV - also known as Gloss UV - is a high gloss finish applied to specific design features on your prints for a captivating contrast of surface textures.

-If you intend for your product to be recyclable, don't apply a laminate finish.
+If you want your prints to be recyclable, we advise you don't apply a laminate.
 Paper is shredded when recycled, and the plastic coating from lamination can be a contaminant.

-Using an uncoated paper can help you achieve a rustic, artistic, eco-friendly look.
-The paper retains an earthy, natural texture if left unfinished.
-Please be aware that it will be more susceptible to rubbing, tearing, and marking.
+Selecting uncoated paper can help you achieve a rustic, eco-friendly look.
+The paper stock will retain an earthy, natural texture when left unfinished.
+But please be aware that your prints may be more susceptible to rubbing, tearing, and marking.